GeoMOER/moer-mpg-remote-sensing/docs/units/_unit05/unit04-02_sl_artificial_images.md

 {: .notice--info}

-The principal component analysis (PCA) is widely used to reduce the dimensionality and arbitray effects in the data.
+The principal component analysis (PCA) is widely used to reduce the dimensionality and arbitray effects in the data (see e.g.[Principal Component Methods in R: Practical Guide ](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/112-pca-principal-component-analysis-essentials/)).
 In remote sensing based approaches it is most often an approach to reduce the number of bands without loosing to much information.
 That means it provides a smaller number but uncorrelated synthetic bands.
 Especially for the calculation of RGB-imagery based texture and structure analysis this seems to be a promising approach to rely on the maximum possible information in **one** synthetic band (usually the first main component).
 Beside the basic implementation in the `raster` package (see [raster rs turorial](https://rspatial.org/rs/rs.pdf)) a convenient alternative package is [RStoolbox](https://bleutner.github.io/RStoolbox/rstbx-docu/RStoolbox.html) for performing this job.

 For getting an idea of the combination of (1) spectral indices, (2) textures and (3) a principal component analsysis (PCA) exemplarily have a look at [Li et al. 2019](https://www.mdpi.com/2072-4292/11/15/1763/pdf).